kyleorman/TruVium/README.md

 ### X11 Forwarding
 - Enabled by default for graphical applications like GTKWave
 - Windows and macOS users must run an X-server (e.g., MobaXterm, Xming) for GUI applications
+- X11 forwarding is unnecessary if you set up a desktop environment through the VM GUI

 ### tmux Configuration
 - Prefix key is set to `Alt-1` by default